Discovering family on education journey

 “I don’t think I would have got through if not for my tutor.
 I’ve been working with her for three years now.
 She taught me at the start to do a plan so I know what goals I want to achieve.
 It’s up on the wall on a big piece of paper with all the dates when I have to have assignments done.”

-With a garden dedicated to the work of historian and writer Elder Aunty Olga Miller, and language maps and artworks in the Centre for Australian Indigenous Knowledges, Ms Van Wamelen feels very much at home at USQ Fraser Coast.
+With a garden dedicated to the work of historian and writer Elder Aunty Olga Miller, and language maps and artworks in the Centre for Australian Indigenous Knowledge, Ms Van Wamelen feels very much at home at USQ Fraser Coast.

 “I allocate one day a week when I don’t have the kids to do all my university study.
-I could stay at home but if I come in to USQ I’m more focused on what I’m doing.”
+I could stay at home but if I come into USQ I’m more focused on what I’m doing.”